 Above the handgrip is the scrolling dial which changes the settings depending on the mode.
 Again, this was placed in consideration of shooting with one hand and makes it easier for users to control the camera settings.
 The second scrolling dial is placed where your thumb will naturally sit and also controls the aperture or shutter speed.
 Some use the front dial for aperture and the back dial for the shutter speed when shooting in manual.

 The Sony a7 has a tilting LCD screen though it is not fully articulated.
 Not ideal for shooting at awkward angles.
 The electric viewfinder has an impressive 2.4 million dots in the half-inch space.
 There is an eye sensor that allows a smooth transition from the EVF to LCD.

-As Sony’s first full-frame camera collection, the Alpha a7 was a look into the future of mirrorless technology.
+As Sony’s first full-frame camera, the a7 was a look into the future of mirrorless technology.
 The camera produces photos as expected that is nothing less than high-quality.